cerner/ccl-testing/whitenoise/whitenoise-maven-plugin/README.md

 **doCompile**
 - (true/false) Controls whether the source code is compiled with debug before attempting to analyze it.
-Defaults to false because the common use case is to run the whitenoise report in tandem with or shortly after running the unit tests which will already compile the code with debug.
+Defaults to false because the common use case is to run the whitenoise report in tandem with or shortly after running the unit tests using [ccl-maven-plugin][ccl-maven-plugin] which will already compile the code with debug.
  - default:
     - `false`